2005 United States motorcycle Grand Prix: MotoGP race report

 Lap twenty and Rossi also passes backmarker Ellison before Turn 1.
 The gap Edwards has to Rossi is +1.8 seconds.
 At the short straight before Turn 4, Ellison lets Biaggi and Gibernau past as well.
 The gap has since increased to +2.071 seconds, then decreased again to +2.001 seconds.

 On lap twenty-one, Hayden starts to increase the gap he has to Edwards again.

 Lap twenty-two and the top six is as follows: Hayden, Edwards, Rossi, Biaggi, Gibernau and Bayliss.
 Behind them, Shinya Nakano and Makoto Tamada are fighting for eighth place.
 The Konica Minolta rider is right behind the Kawasaki but is unable to make a move so far.

 On lap twenty-three, the front is still very much stable with Hayden in the lead.
 Biaggi meanwhile has pulled away from Gibernau and is now looking to close the gap to Rossi.

 Lap twenty-four and Tamada has passed Nakano for eighth on the previous lap.
 No overtakes happened at the front.

 The American crowd is cheering on Hayden as he crosses the line to start lap twenty-five.
 The gap to Edwards is now +2.202 seconds.

 On lap twenty-six, the gap Hayden has to Edwards has dropped to +1.997, then dropped again to +1.927 seconds in sector 1.
 At sector 2, the gap increased slightly to +1.988 seconds.

 Lap twenty-seven, Tamada overtakes Hopkins at Turn 1, the Japanese making good use of his superior Honda top-end speed to blast past on the inside.

 On lap twenty-eight, the gap Hayden has to Edwards has increased from +2.182 to +2.397 seconds.

-The Americans fans get ever more jubilant as they see Hayden cross the line to start lap twenty-nine.
+The Americans fans getjubilant as they see Hayden cross the line to start lap twenty-nine.
 Further behind, Loris Capirossi on the Ducati in tenth spot has caught Nakano's Kawasaki and is right behind him.
-Tamada is now harassing Bayliss' Honda Pons for sixth position.
+Tamada is now challenging Bayliss' Honda Pons for sixth position.

 Lap thirty and the positions are still stable.
 The gap Rossi has to Biaggi is +1.558 seconds, increasing to +1.732 seconds at sector 2.

 On lap thirty-one, the penultimate lap, Rossi has started closing the gap to his teammate again.
 Hayden is still leading at the front and no overtakes happened.